- Overview

 query FindEmployerJobsPartner { findEmployerJobsPartner( input: { filters: { legacySourceId: "60a9614a5d973a21", jobFeedType: ["CREATED_ON_INDEED"] } }, first: 10 ) { employerJobs { id jobData { title } } }}Valid jobFeedType values

-CRAWLED_FROM_WEB: Indeed crawled the job from the web.CREATED_ON_INDEED: Someone created the job directly on Indeed.INTEGRATED_FROM_PARTNER: A partner system (XML feed or Job API) sent the job.
-Default.UNKNOWN: Indeed cannot classify the job feed type.
+CRAWLED_FROM_WEB: Indeed crawled the job from the web.CREATED_ON_INDEED: Someone created the job directly on Indeed.INTEGRATED_FROM_PARTNER: A partner system, such as an XML feed or Job API, sent the job.
+This is the default.UNKNOWN: Indeed cannot classify the job feed type.

-For details on the jobFeedType filter, see the findEmployerJobsPartner API reference.
+For more information, see the findEmployerJobsPartner API reference.

 Scenario 3: Direct billing, no sub-account

 You do not have a sub-account for this client.
-Indeed bills the client directly while you manage their job content.
+Indeed bills the client directly, and you manage the client’s job content.

 Overview

-When Indeed bills the client directly and you have no sub-account, you need access to the client's employer account to manage their job content through the Job Update API.
+If Indeed bills the client directly and you do not have a sub-account, you must have access to the client’s employer account before you can manage job content through the Job Update API.

 Requirements

-Have your client add your developer account — the one you used to create your OAuth client ID — to their employer account.
+Ask your client to add your developer account, the account you used to create your OAuth client ID, to the client’s employer account.

 Implementation